 Particularly renowned for our broad approach to art, our work encompasses ancient, medieval, Renaissance, modern and contemporary European art, American art, African art, Asian art and Pacific art.
 Our staff, students and researchers are interested in the history of art, as well as archaeology, anthropology, cultural heritage, and museum studies.

 Our students are able to study a wider range of artistic cultures, periods and forms than in any other art history department in the UK.

 We are ranked 2nd in the UK for History of Art, Architecture and Design in the Times Good University Guide 2015.
-The guide also places us joint second for Student Satisfaction and second for Research Quality.
-In the Guardian University Guide 2015, we are ranked 6th overall and 2nd for student satisfaction.
+In the Guardian University Guide 2016, we are ranked 4th overall with 98% teaching satisfaction.
 71% of students who graduated in 2013 are now in ‘professional or managerial jobs or in further study'.
-In 2013-14 100% of our students with our School achieved good honours (DHLE 2013/14).
+In 2013-14 90% of our students with our School achieved good honours (DHLE 2013/14).